ramanasane/whatsapp-web-electron-old.js/README.md

 The original [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js) has remote access feature and supports docker which is irrelevant for an electron project, that's why I didn't include it here.

-## Sending Arbitrary Image as Sticker

-Sending image as sticker requires [sharp](https://github.com/lovell/sharp/releases) package and it's difficult to package with electron, so I choose to remove it.
-Feel free to open a PR if you can fix this issue.

 ## Supported features

 | Feature  | Status |